-Click on the top left icon to be taken to the first window in this series.
-If you want to read the entire article, keep clicking on each image and you will be taken through the entire article and then back to this page, once again with the opening of the article.
+Click on the left icon to be taken to the first window in this series.
+If you want to read the entire article, keep clicking on each image until you are brought to this page, once again with the opening of the article.